Introduction to Titanium Machining

-This is a good strategy for many tough machining materials like stainless or high temp nickel alloys.
+This is a good tool path strategy for many tough machining materials like stainless or high temp nickel alloys.
 The arc in reduces the shock as the tool is entering the material for the first time.
 If you feed straight in, your tool will often chip from the shock and it won’t live long after.

 More about this in our article about CAM toolpath considerations for cutting.

 5. Pre-Mill a Chamfer at End of Cut

 You can arc out of a cut like a surfacing cut atop the material.
 But it’s harder to arc out of something like a slot where the cutter comes out of the wall.
 Putting a 45 degree chamfer at the end of the pass is a good way to minimize the shock of exit.
 Leaving that chamfer may mean planning ahead and leaving material for the chamfer that will be machined away later.

 6. Choose a Much Smaller Tool Diameter than the Pocket’s Minimum Radii

 With aluminum, we’re used to using a tool only slightly smaller in radius (diameter/2) than the minimum internal radius of a pocket.
 This can result in the tool being very shrouded from the coolant, and it’s a no-go when machining Titanium.
 Instead, choose a tool whose radius (diameter/2) is no more than 70% of that minimum internal radius.
 That’ll ensure room remains for plenty of coolant to get in.